Postcards from London

-Postcards from London is a 2018 British drama film directed by Steve McLean.
-It is McLean's follow-up to his 1994 film Post Cards from America, which he based on the work of David Wojnarowicz.
-The film follows a teenage boy Jim (played by Harris Dickinson), who escapes his rural Essex town for London, only to find himself involved with a team of high-class gay escorts in Soho.
+Postcards from London is a 2018 British drama film written and directed by Steve McLean.
+It is McLean's follow-up to his 1994 film Postcards from America, which he based on the work of David Wojnarowicz.
+The film follows a teenage boy, Jim (played by Harris Dickinson), who escapes his rural Essex town for London, only to find himself involved with a group of high-class gay escorts in Soho.

 Plot

 At the National Gallery, an art tour guide is presenting a 16th-century Titian painting when Jim approaches the painting, and upon touching it, faints.
 Small-town Jim has come to Soho, London, to experience art, music and culture.
 While sleeping on the street, he is robbed.
 A barmaid, who describes him as having the face of an angel, sends him to a gay bar where David, Jesus, Marcello and Victor find him perfect to join their vocation.
 They are not only male prostitutes, but "raconteurs" servicing wealthy older men.
 He takes an oath to join in and be trained in the cultural arts of Soho.

 Study starts with Caravaggio adding more art, poetry and literature to the mix.
 He also learns the sex trade with his own viewing booth.
 Jim really likes the education and meets with his first client, who is writing a book on Caravaggio.
 When shown a painting, Jim faints and imagines himself as the dead Christ, with the client also in the painting.
 He advises Jim to enjoy his youth.
 His next client is an old man whose fantasy involves recreating Ancient Rome, in which Jim is the dead Saint Sebastian.
 Jim feels guilty, so he refunds the fee.
 Jim soon becomes famous all over Soho.
 An artist named Max wants Jim to be his muse and reinvigorate his art career.
 After months of sitting, Jim has a real art painting of himself.
 Max appreciates the inspiration.